This article originally appeared in EverydayFeminism and is reprinted by permission.

 Emotions like anger and guilt aren’t fun to deal with.
 But difficult feelings are inevitable in conversations about racism.

 Many people lash out defensively and shut the conversation down when they feel uncomfortable.

 If you can examine what has you feeling uncomfortable instead of trying to escape it, you might learn something from your discomfort.

 5. Direct Your Anger at Systems of Racism, Not the People Trying to Fight Them

 The next step after recognizing where your anger comes from is doing something about it.

 You’re not powerless.
 Once you learn how to name what’s going on, you can learn what it takes to address it.

 Remember that it’s not people of color talking about racism who are creating these problems – we’re just naming and fighting them.
 You’re invited to join the fight, too – but first, you’ll have to drop the defensive reactions getting in the way.

-[Feature Image by the Backbone Campaign: A photo of a person facing the camera.
+[Feature Image: A photo of a person facing the camera.
 They are wearing a grey hoodie, a backpack with buttons on the strap, and a backwards baseball cap.
-They have a white piece of paper covering their face that reads “White Privilege”.]
+They have a white piece of paper covering their face that reads “White Privilege”.
+Source: Backbone Campaign]